ernestaryee/ernestaryee/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I’m a project manager and digital strategist with a deep background in **custom software development** across sectors like logistics, education, government, legal, nonprofit, and fitness.
+I am a project manager and digital strategist with a deep background in **custom software development** across sectors like logistics, education, government, legal, nonprofit, and fitness.
 My mission?
 Build systems that **solve real problems** with **clarity, collaboration, and impact**.

 ---